mvt-project/mvt/docs/install.md

 *libusb-1.0-0* is not required if you intend to only use `mvt-ios` and not `mvt-android`.

+When working with Android devices you should additionally install [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools).
+If you prefer to install a package made available by your distribution of choice, please make sure the version is recent to ensure compatibility with modern Android devices.

 ## Dependencies on Mac

 Running MVT on Mac requires Xcode and [homebrew](https://brew.sh) to be installed.